 It is with an undeniable tenacity that One Piece: Romance Dawn appears to strike fear into the hearts of many.
 Handheld conversions of One Piece: Unlimited Cruise SP and One Piece: Unlimited Cruise SP 2 were such souring experiences, that my expectation had already been that this PSP-cum-3DS port would find itself sailing through similar waters.
 A prediction that it disappointingly fulfilled.

 With 72 manga volumes and more than 600 anime adaptations behind it, Eiichiro Oda’s creation is in an enviable position in which it has an extensive bevvy of source material to draw inspiration from.
 So much so, that any gaming transition need only pluck a swashbuckling chapter, drum up a solid gameplay concept that can progress players through it, and then refine that idea toward perfection.

-Neither stereoscopic 3D nor StreetPass support reveals this for what it is, another hastily put together port that doesn’t even take the time to address criticism directed at its origin.
-Which is a shame, as there are glimmers of potential that are never fully realised to deliver the handheld experience that One Piece’s fanbase has long deserved.
+Neither stereoscopic 3D nor StreetPass support reveals this for what it is, another hastily put-together port that doesn’t even take the time to address criticism directed at its origin.
+This is a shame, as there are glimmers of potential that are never fully realised to deliver the handheld experience that One Piece’s fanbase has long deserved.

 Version Tested: Nintendo 3DS